ferrocene/ferrocene/ferrocene/doc/evaluation-report/src/self-test/use-cases.rst

    **Description:**

-   The `user` calls `ferrocene-self-test` without any command line arguments
+   The `user` calls `ferrocene-self-test` without any command line arguments.